Search our website

 Or complete this application form and email it to office@ccweb.org.uk or post it to Electoral Roll, Christ Church Office, Linden Gate, Clifton Down Road, Bristol, BS8 4AH.

-It is a way of saying ‘I belong’ – an act of commitment to the local church and to the church as a whole.
+Joining the Electoral Roll is a way of saying ‘I belong’ – an act of commitment to the local church and to the church as a whole.
 It also enables you to vote at the church's annual meeting (the APCM).
 If you are eligible to join, we would love to encourage you to sign up.

 To be on Christ Church's church electoral roll you need to have worshipped at Christ Church regularly for at least the last six months OR be resident in the parish.
 You should be baptised and at least 16 years old.
 If you are unsure of the parish boundaries, you can view them here.